LAW COLLOQUY

 It also involves a dishonest way of getting money by deceiving or cheating people, selling worthless goods and articles, adulterated commodities, spurious drugs and so forth.

-The racketeers do not take away all the profits but allow the owners of the illegitimate business to continue their operations like prostitution, gambling, liquor trafficking, drug peddling, etc., but give them (racketeers) regular fixed money.
+Racketeers do not take away all the profits but allow the owners of illegitimate businesses to continue their operations, such as prostitution, gambling, liquor trafficking, drug peddling, etc., but they give them (racketeers) regular fixed money.
 In fact, money is demanded and paid as consideration for the ‘protection’ given by a criminal group to the operators of the illegitimate business.

-According to Caldwell, the racketeering gang is divided into two groups-the 'brains' and the 'muscles'.
-The former does the thinking, issue orders, solicit new business and arrange for protection.
-The latter do the beating, destroying, plundering and even killing, i.e., all that is called the 'rough stuff.
+According to Caldwell, the racketeering gang is divided into the 'brains' and the 'muscles'.
+The former does the thinking, issues orders, solicits new business and arranges for protection.
+The latter do the beating, destroying, plundering, and even killing, i.e., all that is called the 'rough stuff.

 Some of the examples of racketeering are:

-Protection racket, business labour racket theft operations, including Burglary, home invasion, robbery, identity theft, organized retail crime, shoplifting, and copyright infringement (including the sale of counterfeit goods).
+Protection racket, business labour racket theft operations, including Burglary, home invasion, robbery, identity theft, organised retail crime, shoplifting, and copyright infringement (including the sale of counterfeit goods).

 Fraud and embezzlement operations, kidnapping, murder and murder-for-hire, bribery and police corruption, seduction, Cyber-crimes, drug trafficking, arms trafficking, extortion, prostitution and commercial sexual exploitation of children, Human trafficking, smuggling, witness tampering and intimidation, illegal gambling or bookmaking, including match-fixing and so on.